Sunday, September 23, 2007

 France 279, originally uploaded by skenttaylor.

-We've been back a week now, but I wanted to note (mainly to jog my memory as we forget how Lily's developed in future) what Lily got up to on our holiday.
+We've been back a week now, but I wanted to note (mainly to jog my memory as we forget how ThingOne's developed in future) what ThingOne got up to on our holiday.

 We thought she'd be impressed with the plane journey there, since she always points out planes in the sky.
 As it was, she didn't seem all that interested.
 But she was VERY interested when a helicopter landed in a field right next to us on the short walk to the beach, and then took off again (as was I - it's always fun watching helicopters!)
 She was talking about the "helitoptop" for the rest of the week.